 All screenshots must include the date and time the issue occurred.

-- You must contact the Course Coordinator or Tutor via email, Moodle or chat to advise that you are experiencing a technical issue, as soon as possible.
+- For non-Inspera exams: You must contact the Course Coordinator or Tutor via email, Moodle or chat to advise that you are experiencing a technical issue, as soon as possible.

 - Submit a Special Consideration application immediately at the conclusion of your assessment and upload your screenshots.